Stoneside Custom Drapery

 Vertical Blinds

 Vertical blinds have come a long way in recent years, maintaining their place as a favorite for many homes and businesses.
-Simple and efficient, vertical blinds now have more options for materials and looks than ever before.
+Simple and efficient, vertical blinds now offer more material and style options than ever before.

 Shop Vertical Blinds

-If you think there are a ton of different shades out there — you’re right.
-There are many different shades, all with their unique look, feel, and function.
+If you think there are a ton of different shades out there, you’re right.
+There are many shades, each with its own look, feel, and function.
 The good news?
 You’ve got options to choose from, so you’ll have better luck finding the perfect fit.

 Roller Shades